JesseWilliamson/jessewilliamson.github.com/_posts/2013-2-21-thoughts-on-api-design-and-foot-shooting.md

 ---
 layout: post
-title: Thoughts On API Design and Foot Shooting
+post-title: Thoughts On API Design and Foot Shooting
 synopsis: my thoughts on API design and usability
 ---
 # Thoughts On API Design and Foot Shooting